krishikaChellappandiyan/cybersecurity-scanning-system-with-deephat-gguf-/README.md

 **Linux/macOS**

-Use your own `llama-server` build with the same flags, and update the `SERVER_URL` and `HEALTH_URL` values in `config.py` if your server is running on a different host or port.
+Use your own `llama-server` build with the same flags and update `SERVER_URL` and `HEALTH_URL` in `config.py` if the server runs on a different host or port.

-Wait until the model has fully loaded before continuing.
+Wait until the model finishes loading before continuing.

 ---

-### 2. Launch the Application
+## 2. Launch the Application

-Open a **second terminal**, navigate to the project root, and run:
+Open a second terminal and run:

 ```bash
 python chat.py